 There isn’t one reason for this problem.
-It can comprise of depending on different reasons.
+It can comprise depending on different reasons.
 These are mostly hormonal problems, irregular life activities, and other diseases.
-You need to doctor check to learn root causes.
+You need to doctor check to learn the root causes.

 Usually, natural oils care just might work.
 At the same time, you need to regularly wash your hair.
 Because greasy hair is most likely to be a loss.
-In the mean time, combing your hair every day can also work.
+In the meantime, combing your hair every day can also work.

 Your thinning hair can grow back with good treatment.
-Treatments administered are usually hair treatments, and blue serum treatments.
+Treatments administered are usually hair treatments and blue serum treatments.
 Apart from these, the different medical treatments your doctor recommends may also work.